User interface (UI)

 Arrow pointing to line of code in the Shiny app that says 'plotOutput(outputId = 'scatterplot')' and says Create a main panel containing output elements that get created in the server function.

-Currently the main panel contains only one component, a plot output.
+Currently the main content area contains only one component, a card containint a plot output.
 We’ll talk about how this plot is built later in the tutorial.

 Next, let’s practice building an app UI!